 Please note: Organisations that have not submitted a report and financial acquittal of previously funded projects may not be considered eligible for funding from FRRR in the future.

-Eventually, all reporting will be done via FRRR's Grants Gateway, our online application and reporting system.
-It will follow a similar process as our standard Final Report pro-forma, including a brief description of the completed project, information on any changes made to the original project and the reasons for the change, and an outline of how the project has provided a benefit to the wider community.
+The final report will include a brief description of the completed project, information on any changes made to the original project and the reasons for the change, a full acquittal of funds expenditure, and an outline of how the project has provided a benefit to the wider community.

 We also require photos of your project.
 Even if you are running workshops, or producing a brochure, for example, we still like to see photos.
 It demonstrates that you have actually completed the project and also helps us share your story with others, including our donor partners.
 After all, a picture is worth a thousand words!
 See some tips that we’ve produced on how to take better photos.